Professor of International Political Economy

 I am a Professor of International Political Economy and Director of the Centre for Business and Development Studies at Copenhagen Business School.
-Throughout my academic career, my research has evolved around the topic of governing economic life – through markets, regulation and hybrid forms of governance.
+My research evolves around the topic of governing economic life – through markets, regulation and hybrid forms of governance.
 I teach courses on Master and Bachelor level and supervise projects in areas of interest to my research.

-My primary interest lies in transnational economic and environmental governance, with focus on overlaps and tensions between private governance and public regulation.
+I am primarily interested in transnational economic and environmental governance, with focus on overlaps and tensions between private authority and public regulation.
 My research, fieldwork, teaching and policy work is informed by international political economy approaches, global value chain analysis and convention theory.
 I am currently involved in four research projects evolving around the themes of power, inequality and sustainability in global value chains as well as natural resources governance.